Žilvinas Kempinas: Works

 "I am attracted to things that can transcend their own banality and materiality to become something else -- something more.
 I am going for something fundamentally natural.
 Looking at one of my works can, I hope, be like watching a flame or a running river.
-I want people to forget for a second what they are looking at and inhabit a parallel world, where abstract things make perfect sense as long as you are willing to take the time to look." – Zilvinas Kempinas, interview with Veronica Roberts, Museo Magazine.
+I want people to forget for a second what they are looking at and inhabit a parallel world, where abstract things make perfect sense as long as you are willing to take the time to look." – Žilvinas Kempinas, interview with Veronica Roberts, Museo Magazine.